 A Super Stout

-There was a plan to send Barclay Perkin’s Russian Imperial Stout over to America in 1950, so much did Yank soldiers dig it during the war (?).
+There was a plan in distant 1950 to send Barclay Perkin’s Russian Imperial Stout over to America, so much, said a contemporary news story, did Yank soldiers admire it during the war (?).

-Even in the nascent motivational research days, the exporter was smart enough to relabel it – this is 1950 – as Imperial Extra Stout.
-See details in this 1950 issue of the Buffalo Evening News:
+Even in the early days of motivational research, the exporter was clever enough to relabel it, this is 1950, as Imperial Extra Stout.
+Details can be gleaned from a 1950 issue of the Buffalo Evening News.
+It reads in part:

 RUSSIAN STOUT NAMED IMPERIAL FOR U. S. MARKET